Metric Relationship Tree

 Scan

-Fig's AI agent connects to your data warehouse and scans schemas, tables, columns, and existing documentation.
+Fig's AI agent connects to your data warehouse and reads your data sources automatically, including tables, columns, and existing documentation.

 2